Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Full Fock-Goncharov conjecture holds for generic configurations

 \subsection{Maximal green sequence}

 Let's first review what maximal green sequences are.
 Recall that the $\cAp$ construction involves a ``doubled'' quiver, where a new frozen vertex $w_i$ is introduced for each vertex $v_i$ of the original quiver for $\cA$, and for each unfrozen vertex $v_i$ we introduce an arrow $v_i \to w_i$.
-See \cite[Construction~2.11]{GHKK} for a more complete discussion.\footnote{The description I am giving here is for the skew-symmetric case, so at first glance it could look different from the more general construction in \cite{GHKK}.} This quiver is called the {\it{framed quiver}} $\widehat{Q}$ associated to $Q$ in \cite{BDP}.
+See \cite[Construction~2.11]{GHK_birational} for a more complete discussion.\footnote{The description I am giving here is for the skew-symmetric case, so at first glance it could look different from the more general construction in \cite{GHK_birational}.} This quiver is called the {\it{framed quiver}} $\widehat{Q}$ associated to $Q$ in \cite{BDP}.
 As an example, if we take principal coefficients at $s_0$ for $\ctag$, we would replace the quiver $Q_{s_0}$ of Figure~\ref{fig:InitialQuiver} with

-Now let $Q'$ be an arbitrary quiver mutation equivalent to $\widehat{Q}$.
+Now let $Q'$ be an arbitrary quiver mutation-equivalent to $\widehat{Q}$.
 An unfrozen vertex $v_i$ of $Q'$ is said to be {\it{green}} if all arrows between $v_i$ and any $w_j$ are outgoing: $v_i \rightarrow w_j$.\footnote{ Note that by construction all unfrozen vertices of $\widehat{Q}$ are green.} On the other hand, $v_i$ is {\it{red}} if all arrows between $v_i$ and any $w_j$ are incoming: $v_i \leftarrow w_j$.
-Sign coherence of $\vb{c}$-vectors implies that all unfrozen vertices are either green or red.
-A sequence of mutations is called a {\it{green sequence}} if each mutation in the sequence is mutation at a green vertex.
+A major result in cluster theory-- known as {\it{sign coherence of $\vb{c}$-vectors}} \cite[Corollary~5.5]{GHKK}-- implies that all unfrozen vertices are either green or red.\footnote{In the skew-symmetric case, the $\cv$-vector $\cv_{i;s}$ at the seed $s$ associated to $Q'$ is $ \cv_{i;s}:= \displaystyle{\sum_{v_i \rightarrow w_j} e_j - \sum_{v_i \leftarrow w_j} e_j} $.
+The statement that $\cv_{i;s}$ is sign coherent means either the left or right sum is empty.} A sequence of mutations is called a {\it{green sequence}} if each mutation in the sequence is mutation at a green vertex.
 It is a {\it{maximal green sequence}} if every unfrozen vertex in the resulting quiver is red.

 Let $\triangle_r$ be the top $r$ rows of unfrozen vertices in $Q_{s_0}$, and let $\vb{i}_{\triangle_r}$ be mutation at each of these vertices in order-- left to right, top to bottom.
 For example, for $n=6$, $\vb{i}_{\triangle_3}$ is the following sequence: